fernandosilvajfgs/book-management-app/README.md

 - npm (comes with Node.js)
 - PostgreSQL 17 (for database management)

+### Database setup

+- Start PostgreSQL server with the properties provided in the .env file or adapt the .env file accordingly
+- Create a database with the name provided in the .env file or modify the .env file accordingly
+- Run a query in the database with the script in the txt file provided in the main folder of the project in order to create the table needed

+### Deploy with deploy.bat

+The easiest way to deploy the project after having all the prerequisites and have the database set up is to double click the executable script deploy.bat.
+This will install all the dependencies for both frontend and backend and run them.
+If you prefer to do it manually, follow the steps below.

 ### Installing

 - Download the zip file and extract it to a folder of your choice